truar/gcp-learning/professional-developer/professional-developer-study-guide.md

 Your microservices might need to communicate asynchronously with each other.
 Sending this kind of message can be carried by the GCP Pub/Sub solution.
 An asynchronous message system based on :
 * TOPICS: where the clients will push the message
 * SUBSCRIPTIONS: reads message fron the TOPIC.
 There is 2 kinds of subscriptions:
-    * PULL: the most common, where the client pulles the message in the subscriptions.
+    * PULL: the most common, where the client pulls the message in the subscriptions.
         * Be careful, you can't pull with CloudRun, as Cloudrun runs only when an HTTP request enters
     * PUSH: where PubSub pushes the message to an endpoint manages by one of your service
         * When pushing, consider security issue.
 You can ask PubSub to use a token that will be sent to your server in the "AUTHORIZATION" header.
 Then, either your server knows how to handle the token, or you configured your application to accept a GCP service account token.